 - Fire Safety Inspection letter of approval

 - Occupancy Permit

+- Tourism Nova Scotia Accommodation Licence

 - Liquor Licence, Food Establishment Permit if necessary

-- Department of Environment approval
+- · Department of Environment approval

-- Quality Program (optional)
+- Quality Program

 - Others as required (e.g., Nova Scotia Power, Elevator, Fuel Safety)

 Note: Timelines are approximate and may vary; some municipalities may require other permits or licences.
 Depending on the type of accommodation, additional approvals may be required.